 All this convenience comes at a cost, either in the form of a percentage share of the payment, a fixed transaction cost, or a combination of both.
 Those costs differ depending on the service provider, with PayPal, for example, charging 30 cents plus 2.9% per transaction and VivaPayments 2.4% + €0.24 per “successful charge”.
 Some services might also charge a setup fee or recurring charges.

-With such variety on offer, we suggest you shop around before choosing your online payment service.
+With such variety on offer, we suggest you shop around before choosing your online payment provider.
 Besides price and features, some other important things to consider are ease of use, reliability and reputation, and availability (not every online payment service accepts payments to and from all countries).
 It might also make sense to consider signing up for two or more such services to avoid putting all your eggs in one basket.

 If you’re wondering if all this convenience of accepting payments outweighs the costs, the answer is probably yes.
 See, unless you’re a large company with lots of resources (and a legal team on standby), setting up your own payment processing is extremely difficult and costly, not to mention dangerous.

 Do you know the difficulties inherent in accepting payments and paying VAT to each country you do business with, or in following their trade legislation?
-And, most importantly, do you really want to be responsible for your clients’ credit card details, with the possibility of suffering a huge lawsuit in case they are exposed or hacked?
+And, most importantly, do you really want to be responsible for your client's credit card details, with the possibility of suffering a huge lawsuit in case they are exposed or hacked?

 Compared to such headaches or to the limitations and bureaucracy of cash and bank payments, giving an online payment service a few percentages off of your sales suddenly sounds like a very good deal.
 (Not to mention that you’ll be losing a lot more in sales if you’re not accepting online payments).